 It’s one thing to have the idea, “I want to write a book.”
 It’s a whole other thing to do it.
 Writing sample chapters will give you a feel for what the process will be like.

 You can now write your Overview.
 Even though it’s what comes first in a proposal, it can be easier to write after you’ve written all of the other parts.
 This is where you summarize all the work you did above and make the case for why your book is needed now and why you are the person to write it.

 If you’re going to self-publish, writing the Overview will help you practice describing what your book is about and why your ideals readers need to read it.
 You might end up using some of what you write in your Overview for the book’s back cover description and in pitches for your marketing plan.

 Even if you self-publish, write a book proposal.

-Writing a book proposal, even if you self-publish, helps you get to know your book and your potential readers, so that when you when it comes time to write, you’ll be ready to connect, calendar, and commit.
+Writing a book proposal even if you self-publish helps you get to know your book and your potential reader, so that when you when it comes time to write, you’ll be ready to connect, calendar, and commit.

 Need help thinking through, or writing parts your book proposal?